jermspeaks/jermspeaks.github.io/_posts/letters/2017-11-27-strangers-5-julie-valenti.md

 - How to talk to my mother
  -->

-Julie has two children, and both of them have moved away.
-One moved to Los Angeles.
-The other in Portland.
-At least I believe so, at the time of this writing.
-One reason Julie did not hesitate to move to San Diego was her youngest son lives nearby, in Los Angeles.

-I was very curious how Julie dealt with her children moved away.
-I wanted to know the mother's perspective on empty nest syndrome.
-As Julie explains it to me, "empty nest syndrome" is a fancy term for grief.
-Now that the children are gone, the mother grieves, and the grieving process isn't an easy road.

-What can help is to discuss what the role of mother and child are now, and to develop boundaries of where each one lies.
-The compromise of each party is how we should resolve this mental conflict.
-For Julie, that was to have a conversation with her son in LA about how often they would talk over the phone.
-It would be how often they would meet up since Julie lives within driving distance to her son.
-Or it's how much space they needed from each other so Julie wouldn't be suffucating her child.

 I asked Julie about this because I am facing a similar situation with my mother.
 My sister, the youngest sibling, has left the nest.
 My mother hasn't been dealing with empty nest symdrome head on.
 If Julie's right, my mother didn't enter the grieving process.
 Instead, my mother's had acted in avoidance of the issues.
 Julie says, grieving requires